Theranostics 2024; 14(7):2934-2945. doi:10.7150/thno.95267 This issue Cite

 Supplementary figures and table.

 We thank members of CSB for many helpful discussions, Drs.
 Charles Evavold (iMAC) and Katherine Yang (MC38-BFP2) for the kind gift of cell lines.
 This work was partly supported by the CSB Development Fund, R33CA277820, R01CA281735 and P01CA240239.
-KHS was supported by the Korea Health Technology R&D Project through the Korea Health Industry Development Institute (KHIDI), funded by the Ministry of Health & Welfare, Republic of Korea (H18C1234).
+KHS was supported by a grant of the Korea Health Technology R&D Project through the Korea Health Industry Development Institute (KHIDI), funded by the Ministry of Health & Welfare, Republic of Korea (grant number: HI19C075300).
 EAH was supported by the Swiss National Science Foundation (P500PN_210730).
 NE was supported through the Studienstiftung des Deutschen Volkes.

 Conceptualization: EAH and RW